Adriano Nicot: Art career

 Nicot and his family relocated to Miami in 1999 during Cuba's special period due to the political-artistic repression and censorship of the Castro regime.
 Upon relocating to South Florida, Nicot and his family joined the Cuban Exile Community and he immediately immersed himself in the robust Latin American art market of the region.
 After relocating to the United States, Nicot would become among the region's well-established fine art figures and continue exhibiting extensively, earning additional awards internationally, and other visibility for his art and creative projects, including the publication of his poetry.

-In November of 2020, Nicot proposed and initiated the “Brose Forever” group exhibition in honor of the late Cuban actress Broselianda Hernández to mark the first anniversary of her death.
+In November 2020, Nicot proposed and initiated the “Brose Forever” group exhibition in honor of the late Cuban actress Broselianda Hernández to mark the first anniversary of her death.
 The exhibition was hosted and organized the following year by the Arte Libre group in collaboration with the North Miami Beach Library.
 “Brose Forever” featured over 40 international artists, including Nicot, from the United States, Cuba, Spain, Mexico, Argentina, Venezuela, Colombia, Chile, Uruguay, and Pakistan.

 In 2021 Nicot participated in the nonprofit HATT Foundation’s fine art auction with artwork valued in excess of $13,000.
 The fundraiser was in support of the foundation's mission to assist under-served and at-risk children, underprivileged families, and senior citizens based in Florida.

 In 2022 Nicot was selected to be featured in the Pompano Beach Cultural Center's Culture and Identity of Our America collective exhibition.
-The exhibition opened on October 14th as part of the Center's Hispanic Heritage Month activities in collaboration with the Latin American Art Pavilion (LAAP).
+The exhibition opened on October 14 as part of the Center's Hispanic Heritage Month activities in collaboration with the Latin American Art Pavilion (LAAP).

+In 2024 Nicot was selected to participate in the high profile Flora & Fauna exhibition, held in the former Gulf Coast Museum of Art in Largo, making it Nicot's first exhibition in Tampa Bay.
+Funded in part by the National Endowment for the Arts, Flora & Fauna also featured other prominent artists including Josignacio and Edel Alvarez Galban, and received coverage from The Artisan Magazine and Diario Las Americas, as well as television coverage.

+In December 2024 Nicot participated in the Art Basel-affiliated collective exhibition Forbidden Fruit.
+Held during Miami Art Week 2024, the event was also notable for being the world's largest documented exhibition of Cuban erotic art, spanning four generations of artists.
+Following the exhibition opening, Nicot's featured works were accepted into the permanent collection of the World Erotic Art Museum (WEAM) in Miami Beach.

+In 2025 Nicot produced the cover artwork for the poetry collection Con los pies en la tierra by Rolando Lorie, recipient of the 2017 Silver Pen from Entre Líneas Publications and past honoree of the UNESCO Cultural Center (2015) and the International Latino Book Awards (2022).